SYNERGY Indications, Safety and Warnings

 Oral Antiplatelet Therapy

 Continuation of combination treatment with aspirin and a P2Y12 inhibitor after PCI appears to reduce major adverse cardiac events.
-On the basis of randomized clinical trial protocols, secondary prevention measures and expert consensus opinion, aspirin 81 mg daily should be given indefinitely after PCI.
-Likewise, a P2Y12 inhibitor should be given daily for at least 12 months in patients who are not at high risk of bleeding.
+On the basis of randomized clinical trials and the

 The safety and effectiveness of the SYNERGY Stent in pediatric patients have not been established.